SUB30

 - A running OpenClaw instance on ClawHosters (WhatsApp can only be configured after deployment)

-- A dedicated phone number for WhatsApp Business (do not use your personal number)
+- A dedicated phone number with a regular WhatsApp account (do not use your personal number)

 - WhatsApp installed and active on a phone with that number

 Warning: Do not use your personal phone number.
-Use a dedicated number for WhatsApp Business.
-The number will be linked to your OpenClaw instance and cannot be used for personal WhatsApp at the same time.
+Use a dedicated number for your AI assistant.
+The number will be linked to your OpenClaw instance via WhatsApp's linked devices feature.
+WhatsApp supports up to 4 linked devices per number, but using a dedicated number avoids conflicts with personal use.

 Step 1: Enable WhatsApp on Your Instance

 WhatsApp requires your instance to be running before you can configure it.
-If your instance is not yet deployed, complete the deployment first.
+If your instance isn't deployed yet, complete the deployment first.

 - Go to your instance dashboard on ClawHosters